codereport/codereport.github.io/_posts/2020-04-10-CppCastEpisode242IsAwesome.md

 ### Flashback from the Past

 I listen to about 15 programming / technology podcasts.
-Without knowing that Jonathon was Jason's brother, I had previously listened to him on [Episode 363](https://changelog.com/podcast/363) of [The Changelog](https://changelog.com/) podcast, one of the other podcasts I listen to.
-I remember this episode vividly because I love hearing passionate people talking about what they are passionate about - and Jonathon's passion for Nushell is palpable when he speaks.
+Without knowing that Jonathon was Jason's cousin, I had previously listened to them on [Episode 363](https://changelog.com/podcast/363) of [The Changelog](https://changelog.com/) podcast, one of the other podcasts I listen to.
+I remember this episode vividly because I love hearing passionate people talking about what they are passionate about - and Jonathon's passion for Nushell is palpable when they speak.
 If you want to hear more about Nushell, definitely check this episode out.
 The episode was so memorable I remember exactly where I was as I listened.
 I was on W Campbell Ave in the midst of a ~50km bike ride September 8, 2019, four days after the podcast came out.
 I was living in Silicon Valley at the time.
 Here is a image of the route I biked:

 ![](/images/bike_ride.PNG){:class="img-responsive"}